|

 2 were completed in 1972.
 In 1977 Bundeswehr initially ordered

-1 800 of these main battle tanks to replace the
+1 800 of these main battle tanks to supplement and replace the Leopard 1.
+First production

 batch of 30 tanks was completed in 1979 and the Leopard 2 was

-Netherlands (445 tanks), Switzerland (380 tanks, known as the
+Netherlands (445 tanks), Switzerland (380 tanks, locally known as the

 M1

-Abrams main battle tank, to simplify maintenance.
+Abrams main battle tank in order to simplify maintenance.

 This MBT has